orrholly/mHealth-Team-Manual/Agile, Scrum (and Jira).md

         Scrum is an Agile framework for completing complex projects.
 Scrum originally was formalized for
         software development projects, but it works well for any complex, innovative scope of work.
         The possibilities are endless.
 The Scrum framework is deceptively simple.

+What??
+That makes it clear as mud.
+Yea.
+We know.
+Welcome to the world of tech documentation.
+So, let's break it down: